Caroline Abel: Early life and education

 Abel was born in Anse Boileau, Mahé, Seychelles, where she completed her basic and secondary education.
 She is a daughter of Antoine Abel, Seychelles' first playwright.
-She holds a first degree in Economics and a master's degree in monetary economics from the University of Leeds and the University of Glasgow respectively.
+She holds an undergraduate degree in Economics from the University of Leeds and a Master's degree in monetary economics from the University of Glasgow respectively.

 Career

-Her career started in April 1994 after she got employed as a senior bank clerk at the Central Bank of Seychelles.
-She served in several capabilities in the Central Bank of Seychelles before she was appointed deputy governor of the institution in July 2010.
+Her career began in April 1994 when she was employed as a senior bank clerk at the Central Bank of Seychelles.
+She served in several capabilities in the Central Bank of Seychelles before being appointed Deputy Governor of the bank in July 2010.
 On 14 March 2012, Abel became the first woman to be appointed Governor of the Central Bank of Seychelles, succeeding Pierre Laporte.